akashcraft/LED-Controller/README.md

 - Settings
 - Dark Mode

-## Under Development
+## User Manual
-- Custom Operation Codes
+Will be available soon along with Installer.

 ## Installation
-There is no available release as of now but you may choose to run the source code yourself, Run the `lightcraft.py` file.
+An installer will be released soon.
+In the meantime, you may choose to run the source code yourself, Run the `lightcraft.py` file.
 Please read important notes below.
 Here are the requirements:

 - Python [Get it here](https://www.python.org/downloads/release/)
 - customtkinter [Get it here](https://github.com/TomSchimansky/CustomTkinter)